CircuitVerse/Blog/content/posts/Pavan_i18n_phase_one_report_gsoc_2021.md

 * Update JSON Schema and validate RSpec tests to adapt new changes.
 * Generate array of locale codes following ISO 639-1 standards (130+ locales).
 * Advancement in Current I18n setup in Rails.
-* Localize Teachers and Simulator module (partially).
+* I18n tryout by localizing Teachers and Simulator module (partially).

 &nbsp;